miguelhp373/node-deploy-with-render/README.md

 This allows you to make requests to the API from any origin, using the specified methods and headers.

-This project is licensed under the [GPL-3.0 License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.